Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 Basis for Recommendations

-Recommendations in these guidelines are based upon scientific evidence and expert opinion.
+Recommendations in these guidelines are based on scientific evidence and expert opinion.
 Each recommendation includes a letter (A, B, or C) that represents the strength of the recommendation and a Roman numeral (I, II, or III) that represents the quality of the evidence that supports the recommendation.

 - The course of the disease and the effects of the drug in the pediatric and adult populations are expected to be similar enough to permit extrapolation of adult efficacy data to pediatric patients;